pallets/flask/docs/config.rst

 .. py:data:: TESTING

     Enable testing mode.
-Exceptions are propagated rather than handled by the the app's error handlers.
+Exceptions are propagated rather than handled by the app's error handlers.
 Extensions may also change their behavior to facilitate easier testing.
 You should enable this in your own tests.

     Default: ``False``